-This is one question I get asked all the time: Is PA school difficult?
+Here is a question I get asked all the time: Is PA school difficult?

 Of course, in many ways, it is equally as rigorous as medical school.

 As students in the first year of our didactic portion (the book work period), we took many of our classes alongside medical students.

 Although we were graded independently of the medical students, we were still required to maintain a very high score.

 Just one score below the required percentile landed you in remediation.
 Another was grounds for dismissal from the program.
 I saw this happen more than once.
-In fact, we lost 4 students in the first year from our already small class.
+In fact, we lost four students in the first year from our already small class.

 This led to many long nights, pondering my decision to attend PA school.
 The tests were extremely challenging, and the breadth of material was, at times, overwhelming.

-Once I received my National Health Service Corps scholarship I had another layer of stress: If I failed, I would default on my loan with a requirement to repay 3x the loan amount without a corresponding degree from PA school.
+Once I received my National Health Service Corps scholarship I had another layer of stress: Failure meant a default on my loan with a requirement to repay 3x the loan amount without a corresponding degree from PA school.
+Ouch!

 Sitting for exams with this knowledge hanging over my head was sometimes unbearable.